khoadinh44/New-IoU-loss-function/README.md

 # Preparing for the test:
-1. Download data and put it to the data folder, following the path:
+1. Download data and put it into the data folder, following the path:
       # Parent folder
           |__Yolov5_voc
                  |__data